Muğla Sıtkı Koçman University

 Muğla Sıtkı Koçman University was established in 1992 as a state university with four proposed faculties: the Faculty of Arts & Sciences and Humanities, the Faculty of Economics and Administrative Sciences, the Faculty of Technical Education and the Faculty of Fisheries.
 Mugla School of Management, founded in 1975, originally affiliated with the Ankara Academy of Economics and Administrative Sciences, was the first higher education institution in Muğla.
 It then became the first faculty of Muğla Sıtkı Koçman University upon its establishment.
-Muğla Vocational School, founded in 1989 as part of Dokuz Eylül University in Izmir, joined Muğla University.
+Muğla Vocational School, founded in 1989 as part of Dokuz Eylül University in İzmir, joined Muğla University.